becheran/smock/README.md

 }
 ```

-Run the following command to generate mocks for all annotated interfaces:
+Run the go generate command in the module root directory next to the `go.mod` file to generate mocks for all annotated interfaces:

 ``` sh
 go generate ./...
 ```

-All generated mocks will show up in the folder `mocks` of the module root next to the `go.mod` file.
+All generated mocks will appear in the folder `mocks` of the module root.
 The import name for the generated mocks will be `<PackageNameOfInterface>_mock`.

 The mocked interface can be used in unit tests.
+They have an additional `WHEN` function to set behaviors for each exposed function of the interface.
+The mock can either `Do` something or `Return` fixed values when a function is called.

-The mocks can act as all types of mocks as [martin fowler listed once](https://martinfowler.com/articles/mocksArentStubs.html).
+The mocks can act like all types of mock objects as [martin fowler described once](https://martinfowler.com/articles/mocksArentStubs.html).

 ### Dummy